 How Does it Work?

 Each member is assigned to a group.
-Each group is made up of 4 or more active families and directed by 2 co-leaders.
+Each group is made up of four or more active families and directed by two co-leaders.

-Groups are encouraged to meet twice a month in a members’ home or at the building (at the option of the group).
-These group meetings take place outside our scheduled worship times to focus members on each other.
+Groups are encouraged to meet once or twice a month in a member’s home or at the building (at the option of the group).
+These group meetings take place outside our scheduled worship times in order to focus members on each other.

 What happens in a Care Group Meeting?

 What happens in a care group meeting is up to the care group.
 Some groups get together to worship God and focus on the Bible.
 Other groups make time to give back to the community in service activities.
-Still other groups center their group around food and games to get to better know each other.
+Still other groups center their activities around food and games, so the members can know each other better.

-Our elders like to at least see some form of worship be part of each time together.
-They also want to see at least a little time devoted to understanding the needs of fellow members.
-This is a list of suggested activities:
+Our elders like to see at least some form of worship be part of each time together.
+They also want to see a little time devoted to understanding the needs of fellow members.
+Here is a list of suggested activities: